dragonfly-science/dragonfly-website/content/work/avian-flu-case-study/content.md

 this project and to create an automated classification system to quickly identify subtypes from new samples.
-This system will enhance our understanding of the variants endemic to New Zealand and allow for rapid identification and response in the event of an incursion by a high pathogenic variant.
+This system will enhance our understanding of the variants endemic to New Zealand and allow for rapid identification and response in the event of an incursion by a highly-pathogenic variant.

-The availability of this detailed database will be invaluable for distinguishing between an imported high pathogenic strain and one that may arise from mutation or recombination of existing low pathogenic variants.
+The availability of this detailed database will be invaluable for distinguishing between an imported highly-pathogenic strain and one that may arise from mutation or recombination of existing low-pathogenic variants.

 ### Tools for rapid identification